-This article describes how, as an administrator, you can manage application by changing application name and URL, uploading image, also you can learn how to copy, and delete an application in your Azure IoT Central application.
+This article describes how, as an administrator, you can manage application by changing application name and URL, uploading image, and delete an application in your Azure IoT Central application.

 To access and use the Administration section, you must be in the Administrator role for an Azure IoT Central application.
 If you create an Azure IoT Central application, you're automatically assigned to the Administrator role for that application.

 Change application name and URL

 In the Application Settings page, you can change the name and URL of your application, then select Save.

 If your administrator creates a custom theme for your application, this page includes an option to hide the Application Name in the UI.
 This option is useful if the application logo in the custom theme includes the application name.
 For more information, see Customize the Azure IoT Central UI.